 \subsection{Qualitative Analysis}

-The qualitative evaluations of AD-DAE compared to other methods are presented in Figure \ref{fig:x_f_error}.
-The ground-truth follow-up ($x_f$) and generated images ($\hat{x}_f$) are shown for a four-year age gap (76–79 years), given a baseline of 75 years.
-From the figure, it is observed that AD-DAE demonstrates relatively lower absolute error between generated and ground-truth follow-up images compared to other approaches.
-This improvement stems from its ability to better preserve subject-specific details while generating progression-relevant anatomical changes.
-SITGAN shows relatively higher errors due to limited control over progression, with errors particularly larger at higher age gaps.
+The qualitative comparisons of AD-DAE with other methods are shown in Figure~\ref{fig:x_b_x_f_error_comb}(A).
+The ground-truth and generated follow-up images, along with their differences, are presented for a four-year age gap (75–79 years).
+AD-DAE exhibits lower absolute error between $\hat{x}_f$ and $x_f$ compared to other approaches, reflecting improved preservation of subject-specific anatomy while capturing progression-related changes.
+In contrast, SITGAN shows higher errors due to limited control over progression.

-Among the other comparative models, DE-CVAE shows relatively lower errors for smaller age gaps but increases with larger progression intervals, as the generation of more anatomical changes often produces blurriness due to its VAE-based formulation.
-Similarly, BrLP shows higher errors at larger age gaps, as it also relies on a VAE-based decoder along with the latent diffusion.
-While progression is modeled explicitly, the lack of precise control in the image space results in reduced preservation of subject identity.
-The other GAN-based unsupervised models (CAAE, IPGAN, UVCGAN) capture progression less effectively, primarily due to the lack of explicit control by progression attributes in their formulations.
-Overall, AD-DAE generates \textit{\textbf{progression-related features better}} than other comparative models, by explicitly enforcing subject-identity preservation in its latent representations and leveraging an image-based diffusion formulation.
-This enables generation of \textit{\textbf{subject-specific}} properties while accurately modeling progression-related structural changes.
+Among the comparative models, DE-CVAE exhibits lower errors for smaller age gaps, but errors increase with larger progression intervals due to blurring introduced by its VAE-based formulation.
+BrLP similarly exhibits higher errors at larger age gaps, as its VAE-based decoder, combined with latent diffusion, provides limited control in image space, thereby reducing the preservation of subject-specific anatomy.
+GAN-based unpaired methods (CAAE, IPGAN, UVCGAN) capture progression less effectively due to the absence of explicit progression conditioning.
+Overall, AD-DAE more \textit{\textbf{effectively}} models \textit{\textbf{progression-related features}} by explicitly separating \textit{\textbf{identity}} related features in the latent space and leveraging an image-diffusion formulation.